faerietree/fruit_nut_vegetable_robot/README.md

 Fruit Nut Vegetable Carer
 ==========

-Open design and documentation for an agricultural robot similar in function to the AgroKruh, invented by Ján Šlinský, but simpler, cheaper and highly automated reusing the worlddevelopment pivot: <a href="http://github.com/faerietree/manipulator">industrial robot</a>.
+Open design and documentation for an agricultural robot similar in function to the AgroKruh, invented by Ján Šlinský, but simpler, cheaper (10K€ instead of 60K+€) and highly automated reusing the worlddevelopment pivot: <a href="http://github.com/faerietree/manipulator">industrial robot</a>.

 Overview